 The first math course required for this program is MAT 110.
 Students will follow this progression, with their starting point being determined by their placement test scores: MAT 032/012 > MAT 152 or MAT 101 > MAT 102 > MAT 110.

 To enroll in EGR 130, students must have completed MAT 152 or MAT 101 or have placement scores indicating readiness for MAT 102.
 Completion of MAT 102 is preferred, but student may take MAT 102 along with EGR 130.

 All EGT classes are only offered in Greenwood for now.

-- Please see this link for a day program in Engineering graphics complete with advisor’s notes and advice about the individual classes, including the semesters classes are offered.
+Please see this link for a day program in Engineering Design complete with advisor’s notes and advice about the individual classes, including the semesters classes are offered.

-- You may also contact Sandy Warner for information about this program.
+You may also contact Lynn Baker for information about this program.